 Segment is a Customer Data Platform (CDP) that was founded in 2011 and quickly became a dominant force in the data analytics space of that era, leading to their eventual acquisition by Twilio.

 Grouparoo’s fundamental model is built upon querying source-of-truth data that already exists.
-Whether this data lives in a data warehouse like Snowflake or Redshift or in a product database like MySQL or MongoDB, Grouparoo defines customer profiles based on the data that already exists in those data sources.
+Whether this data lives in a data warehouse like Snowflake or Redshift or in a product database like MySQL or MongoDB, Grouparoo defines customer records based on the data that already exists in those data sources.
 The truly important data in your user experience and product funnel is already stored in your database, and Grouparoo lets you use it directly.
 When did your customers sign up?
 What products did they purchase?
 Where are they located?

 When you configure Grouparoo, you’re defining how you want to query that data from your databases and data warehouses.
-Unlike Segment’s Event-based architecture, Grouparoo's approach makes it possible to define customer profiles and properties based on historical data.
+Unlike Segment’s Event-based architecture, Grouparoo’s approach makes it possible to define customer records and properties based on historical data.
 One of the biggest challenges with Event-based data tools is that you only have data from when you first started instrumenting these Events.
 If you just implemented Segment six months ago, you likely only have six months worth of data.
 Why not just query your full history instead?
-This also allows you to update your property definitions without losing any history.
+This also allows you to update your Property definitions without losing any history.

 Events are often a pain for engineers as well.
 When product engineers are building new features, they’re already figuring out how to store and represent this data in their product database.
 Asking them to wire up Events for every action, button-click, or server-side change is a waste of energy for three reasons:

 - It creates extra work for your engineers